ExpediaGroup/lodging-connectivity-java-sdk/docs/supply-client.md

-# Supply Client
+# Reservation Client
-`SupplyClient` gives you access to the reservations capabilities in lodging connectivity APIs.
+`ReservationnClient` gives you access to the reservations capabilities in lodging connectivity APIs.

-> [!NOTE]
-> Supporting more capabilities like Promotions, Messaging, Reviews, etc... is work-in-progress at the moment and will be added soon to this client.

 ### API Endpoint
 This client is connected with https://api.expediagroup.com/supply/lodging/graphql endpoint by default.